-CDs develop and coordinate residential communities of approximately 400-1000 predominantly undergraduate students that augment and extend the intellectual climate of the University.
-CDs serve as lead educators for the students in their community and are designated as managers of their community, including facilities operations, budget management, student conduct, and crisis management.
-CDs assess, plan, implement, and evaluate intentional learning opportunities in their community to meet the developmental needs and learning objectives of the students and staff.
-CDs are responsible for the selection, training, evaluation, supervision, and mentoring of 20-50 student staff.
-CDs are expected to have direct contact with residents, including advising a community government, providing guidance to Learning Communities where applicable, and through routine daily interactions.
-Summer Operations, as a major revenue-generating business, entails the assignment of the CD during summer months to either Summer School housing, Summer Orientation, or conferences and camps.
-During their tenure, CDs will instruct a section of the Peer Leadership in University Environments (PLUE) course.
+Community Directors develop and coordinate residential communities of approximately 400-1000 predominantly undergraduate students that augment and extend the intellectual climate of the University.
+Community Directors serve as the lead educator for students in the community and are designated as managers of their communities, including facilities operations, budget management, student conduct, and crisis management.
+Community Directors implement a Community Engagement Plan based on department learning goals and outcomes in a curricular approach.
+Community Directors have responsibility for the selection, training, evaluation, supervision and mentoring of 20-50 student staff.
+Community Directors are expected to have direct contact with residents, including advising a community government, providing guidance to Residential Learning Programs where applicable, and through routine daily interactions.
+Summer Operations, as a major revenue-generating business, entails the assignment of the CD during summer months to either summer school housing, summer orientation, departmental summer projects, or conferences and camps.

 Qualifications and Compensation

-The application deadline is September 12th, 2021 with an anticipated start date of November 1st, 2021.
-To apply for this position, go to https://unc.peopleadmin.com/postings/197887.
+The application deadline is October 14th with an anticipated start date of January 2, 2023.
+To apply for this position, go to https://unc.peopleadmin.com/postings/240889.
 Complete the online form and submit a cover letter, resume, and a document with the names and contact information of three references (submit as three separate documents, please).
 Only Microsoft Word documents and PDF file attachments will be accepted.
 Interviews will begin after the application deadline.
-Further information regarding Carolina Housing can be found at http://housing.unc.edu.
 The University of North Carolina at Chapel Hill is an equal opportunity employer.